• Skip to primary navigation

 Tips

-• Do not change amounts the recipe calls for.
+• Do not change the amount of sugar the recipe calls for.
 It's easy to think you can add less sugar or more fruit and it won't matter.
-If you do the jam may not set up correctly or it could mold and will have to be discarded!
+If you do, the jam may not set up correctly or it could mold and will have to be discarded!

 • If this is your first time making jam, review the Jam Making Guide.
 It has all of the best tips and tricks to make the BEST preserves at home!